GCSE Revision Tips

 5. Understand Your Learning Style

 Everyone thinks that there is a best way to study but the reality is that each person is different.
-Once you understand your learning style by deciding if you are a visual, auditory, reading/writing or kinaesthetic learner, then remembering and recalling new information will become much easier.
+Once you understand your learning style and revision techniques by deciding if you are a visual, auditory, reading/writing or kinaesthetic learner, then remembering and recalling new information will become much easier.

 Practice will also tell you if you work better studying during the night or in the morning/daytime.Join GoConqr Now, It’s Free!